magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 * all images on the product front end appear reduced in size, including the base image

-* images are different sizes (This particular anomaly occurs after you've run the `bin/magento catalog:images:resize` command.).
+* images are different sizes (This particular anomaly occurs after you've run the `bin/magento catalog:images:resize` command.)

-You cannot change the size of the base image within the gallery by editing `etc/view.xml`.
+You cannot change the size of the base image within the gallery by editing `etc > view.xml`.
 Instead, using this method increases image size as well as gallery size, which renders the image out of alignment.

 ### Background